ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 **Passing arguments to decorators.**

 Looking back at the example before, you can notice how redundant the decorators in the example are.
 2 decorators(`decorate_with_div`, `decorate_with_p`) each with the same functionality but wrapping the string with different tags.
-We can definitely do much better than that.
+We can do much better than that.
 Why not have a more general implementation for one that takes the tag to wrap with as a string?
-Yes please!
+Yes, please!

 ```{code-cell}
 def tags(tag_name):